Adekurp/Stroke-Prediction-Program/README.md

 # Stroke-Prediction-Program
-A stroke prediciton program with the use of supervised learning algorithm which is Naive Bayes Classifier
+A stroke prediciton program with the use of supervised learning algorithm which is Naive Bayes Classifier.
+The data used by me is a stroke prediction dataset taken from the website www.kaggle.com, this data was collected by Federisian.
+This dataset consists of 5110 patient data, and has features consisting of gender, hypertension, work_type, residence_type, heart_disease, avg_glucose_level, bmi, ever_married, smoking_status, stroke.
+The stroke feature acts as a class, and becomes the target feature for prediction.